-Beginning with the current school year (2012-13), NYSED is redesigning its assessment program to measure what students know and can do relative to the grade-level Common Core Learning Standards (CCLS) for Mathematics.
+Beginning with the 2012-2013 school year, the New York State Education Department (NYSED) redesigned its assessment program to measure what students know and can do relative to the grade-level Common Core Learning Standards (CCLS) for Mathematics.
 The CCLS for Mathematics make up a broad set of mathematics understandings for students.
 The CCLS for Mathematics define mathematics understanding through the integration of the Standards for Mathematical Content and the Standards for Mathematical Practice.

-The 2013 Grade 5 Common Core Mathematics Test is designed to measure student mathematical understanding as defined by the CCLS.
+The Grade 5 Common Core Mathematics Test is designed to measure student mathematical understanding as defined by the CCLS.
 As such, there will be a noticeable change in rigor and depth in mathematics.

-Many of the questions on the 2013 Grade 5 Common Core Mathematics Test are more advanced and complex than those found on prior tests that measured prior grade-level standards.
-Many questions will require that students be fluent in earlier-grade level skills, capable of showing their procedural and conceptual proficiency on a single standard in several distinct ways, and capable of negotiating multi-step questions that require knowledge and ability across more than one grade-level standard.
+Many of the questions on the 2014 Grade 5 Common Core Mathematics Test are more advanced and complex than those found on prior tests that measured prior grade-level standards.
+Many questions will require that students be fluent in earlier grade level skills, capable of showing their procedural and conceptual proficiency on a single standard in several distinct ways, and capable of negotiating multi-step questions that require knowledge and ability across more than one grade-level standard.

-Students will be expected to understand math conceptually, use prerequisite skills with grade-level math facts, and solve math problems rooted in the real world, deciding for themselves which formulas and tools (such as protractors or rulers) to use.
+Students will be expected to understand math conceptually, use prerequisite skills with gradelevel math facts, and solve math problems rooted in the real world, deciding for themselves which formulas and tools (such as protractors or rulers) to use.